-The main sign of tardive dyskinesia (TD) is that you will make movements which:
+The main sign of tardive dyskinesia (TD) is making movements which:

 - you don’t normally make, and